 “For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
 Matthew 5:45

-There have been times in my life when experiencing difficult circumstances, I’ve been prone to ask, “Why God?”.
-Even in the minor inconveniences of life- the car breaks down, the dog gets sick, I find myself mumbling, “Why God, is this happening?”.
+There have been times in my life when experiencing difficult circumstances, I’ve asked, “Why God?”.
+Even in the minor inconveniences of life- the car breaks down, the dog gets sick, I find myself mumbling, “Why God is this happening?”.

 In the middle of our adverse circumstances, our focus should shift from our adversity to God’s promises and His Word.
 He knows when a sparrow falls from a tree, He knows the number of grains of sand on every beach and He knows His plans for you and me.
 Therefore, our focus must be on how He is actively working ALL THINGS together for our good and His Glory.